Flag IDs

 • FLAG_INFO_0 flags are boolean; (they can be a 1 or 0); FLAG_INFO_0 entries are internally referred to as GlobalBitFlag; these can be edited in XQ via get_global_bitflag() and it’s set equivalent, and read in conds via GetGlobalBitFlag.

-• FLAG_INFO_1 flags are 8-bit integers (meaning a number from 0-255 or -128 to 127); FLAG_INFO_1 entries are internally referred to as GlobalByteFlag; a FLAG_INFO_1 can be read in conds via GetGlobalByteFlag.
+• FLAG_INFO_1 flags are 8-bit unsigned integers (meaning a number from 0-255); FLAG_INFO_1 entries are internally referred to as GlobalByteFlag; a FLAG_INFO_1 can be read in conds via GetGlobalByteFlag.

 • FLAG_INFO_3 flags are similar to FLAG_INFO_0 but are deemed “temporary”.
 These can be read in conds via the CExpression function: GetTempBitFlag.